sabifo4/II_SRUK_Scientific_Computing/UNIX_terminal/Windows_users.md

 </p>

-The coolest thing about this terminal is that you can manage your own Git repositories (cloning repos, removing and adding files, etc.) or clone others with simple commands.
+The coolest thing about this terminal is that you can manage Git repositories (cloning repos, removing and adding files, etc.) with simple Git commands.
 If you are thinking of becoming a GitHub user, this is your terminal!
 You might also want to install PuTTY to generate your SSH key.
 Visit [this website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and then download the
 `MSI ('Windows Installer')` (32-bit or 64-bit, depending on your OS) - click the corresponding link inside